waaab/waaab/README.md

 ### 🌐 Professional Endeavors
 - **Angular Development:** Actively developing a farming app and the Székely Szótár, showcasing my proficiency in modern web frameworks.
-- **SEO and Content Creation:** Regular contributor to [my tech blog](https://blog.bogozi.com), aligning with the newest SEO strategies.
+- **SEO and Content Creation:** Regular contributor to [Attila's Blog](https://blog.bogozi.com), aligning with the newest SEO strategies.
 My articles are a testament to my expertise and thought leadership in tech.
 - **E-commerce Expertise:** Building and managing comprehensive eCommerce solutions.
 My 8 years carreer at Nespresso HQ exemplifies my capabilities.

 ### 💼 My Goals for This Year